 Moreover, the 11th character tells you the assembly plant identifier, and lastly the characters from 12 up to 17 gives the car’s serial number.

-To further read on about VIN, here’s a useful link: https://www.nhtsa.gov/fmvss/vehicle-identification-number-requirements
+To further read on about VIN, here’s a useful link.

 This is easy.
-You can find it at the bottom of the car’s windscreen on the passenger’s side, on the driver’s side door, on the engine block, or under the spare tire.
-You can also find the VIN in the vehicle title, insurance documents, repair records, and registration card as stated by https://www.ppsr.gov.au/vin-vehicle-identification-number.
+You can find it at the bottom of the car’s windscreen on the passenger’s side, on the driver’s side door (fixed to the chassis), on the engine block, or under the spare tire.
+You can also find the VIN in the vehicle title, insurance documents, repair records, and registration card as stated here by the PPSR.
 However, it’s better if you find the actual VIN in the car.

 How Do I Check The VIN Number?